easybuilders/easybuild-docs/docs/containers.md

 There are a couple of specific requirements for the base container
 image:

-- all dependencies of EasyBuild must be installed, including:
+- all dependencies of SimpleBuild must be installed, including:
     - Python 2.7 or 3.6+
     - Lmod
     - standard tools & utilities like `make`, `patch`, `tar`, etc.